Cognate

 In historical linguistics, cognates or lexical cognates are sets of words that have been inherited in direct descent from an etymological ancestor in a common parent language.

 Because language change can have radical effects on both the sound and the meaning of a word, cognates may not be obvious, and it often takes rigorous study of historical sources and the application of the comparative method to establish whether lexemes are cognate.
-It can also happen that words which appear similar, or identical, in different languages, are not cognate.
+It can also happen that words that appear similar, or identical, in different languages, are not cognate.

 Cognates are distinguished from loanwords, where a word has been borrowed from another language.

 Name

 The English term cognate derives from Latin cognatus, meaning "blood relative".